 But how does Vesterli make sure that he’s energized enough to keep up to date with the pace of change?
 “I've found that meditation and triathlons work for me,” he says, “but others will have different things that give them energy.”

-04. Question everything and gain a deeper understanding
+04. Question everything

-Phil Wilkins, author and senior consultant at Capgemini thinks that sometimes the tech industry is a bit quick to move onto the next fad.
+Phil Wilkins, author and senior consultant at Capgemini, thinks that sometimes the tech industry is a bit quick to move onto the next fad.
 He says that as graduates gain experience, they should challenge the work they are doing and the tools they are using to make sure that they are always trying to influence things for the better.
-Not only will this help new developers stand out to their employers, but will help them to learn.
+Not only will this help new developers stand out to their employers, but it will help them learn.

-“Questioning why something is a good answer to a problem is as important as to how to answer the problem,” Wilkins adds.
+“Questioning why something is a good answer to a problem is as important as to how to answer the problem,” adds Wilkins.
 “Understanding this may not make you a guru, but it will give you a foundation to work with peers in an engaging manner and set you up for future success.
 Ultimately IT is here to solve problems, and knowing why certain things are good answers rather than that they simply are good answers, means you stand the best chance of developing good solutions.”

 05. Get networking